abyzovlab/CNVpytor/examples/AddReferenceGenome.md

 cnvpytor -conf REL_PATH/example_ref_genome_conf.py -root file.pytor -rg mm9
 ```

-To avoid typing "-conf REL_PATH/example_ref_genome_conf.py" each time you run cnvpytor,
+To avoid typing ```-conf REL_PATH/example_ref_genome_conf.py"``` each time you run cnvpytor,
-you can create an bash alias.
-However, we would like to encourage you to send us configuration,
+you can create an bash alias or make configuration permanent by copying ```example_ref_genome_conf.py```
+to ```~/.cnvpytor/reference_genomes_conf.py```.

-gc and mask file and we would be glad to include it into the CNVpytor code.
-Or, even better,
+We would like to encourage you to send us configuration, gc and mask file and we would be glad to include it
-fork the repository on GitHub, add configuration in cnvpytor/genome.py, data files in cnvpytor/data
+into the CNVpytor code.
+Or, even better, fork the repository on GitHub, add configuration in cnvpytor/genome.py,
-and create a pull request.
+data files in cnvpytor/data and create a pull request.